Final Events

 Final Events: Demonic UFOs, Alien Abductions, the Government, and the Afterlife is a 2010 pseudohistory book by Nick Redfern.
 The book originated tales of the "Collins Elite", an alleged group of US high-level policymakers who believe UFOs are demonic rather than extraterrestrial.
-In the text, the author is explicit that the contents are not demonstrably factual.
+In the text, the author states explicitly that the contents are not demonstrably factual.

 In 2014, scholar of conspiracy theories Aaron John Gulyas devoted a chapter titled "Space Demons" to Redfern's Final Events.
 Despite its origin in a work of hearsay, the term "Collins Elite" would go on to be incorporated into both popular culture and UFO conspiracy folklore.

 Background

 Final Events draws upon UFO conspiracy theories about Jack Parsons, an American rocket propulsion researcher at the California Institute of Technology.
 Parsons was a leader in the development of solid-fueled rockets.
 Parsons was a founder of the Jet Propulsion Laboratory and the Aerojet Engineering Corporation.
 Parsons was an avid occultist and follower of British magician Aleister Crowley.

 Final Events was not the first to suggest a link between Parsons and UFOs.
 Crowleyite Kenneth Grant pointed to Parson's "Babalon Working" occult ritual "just prior to the wave of unexplained aerial phenomena now recalled as the 'Great Flying Saucer Flap.'"
 Grant argued "Parsons opened a door and something flew in."

 Occult author Francis X. King opines that Parsons felt flying saucers "would play a part in converting the world to Crowleyanity."
 Parson's former partner, Marjorie Cameron, became obsessed with flying saucers which she interpreted as the result of "elemental powers."
 Discordian author "Adam GoRightly" similarly connected UFOs to Parson's occult rituals.